chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    We're using jax-sklearn at OkCupid to evaluate and improve our matchmaking system.
+    We're using secret-learn at OkCupid to evaluate and improve our matchmaking system.
 The range of features it has, especially preprocessing utilities, means we can use it for a wide variety of projects, and it's performant enough to handle the volume of data that we need to sort through.
 The documentation is